The stochastic primitive equations with non-isothermal turbulent pressure: Local and global well-posedness

 Finally, for all $T\in (0,\infty)$ there exists $C_T>0$, independent of $(v_0,\T_0)$, such that, for all $\g>e^e$,

 \end{theorem}

 The tail estimates for the r.v.\ $\sup_{t}\|v\|^2_{H^1_x} +\|v\|^2_{L^2_t (H^2_x)}$ and $\sup_{t}\|\T\|^2_{H^1_x} +\|\T\|^2_{L^2_t (H^2_x)}$ are rather weak.
-However it seems not possible to improve the estimates as they come from three applications of the Gronwall lemma.
-Each of them costs a $\log$-factor.
+However, in general, it does not seem possible to improve the estimates as they come from three applications of the Gronwall lemma.
+Each of them costs a $\log$ factor.
 The same also appears in the deterministic case where one obtains estimates with exponentially increasing constants in the size of the data (see e.g.\ \cite{CT07}).
 The estimates of Theorem \ref{t:global_primitive_strong_strong} can be (slightly) improved in case of \emph{isothermal} turbulent pressure, see Remark \ref{r:comparison_primitive1} below.